| | | | | |

 How Project Motor Racing FFB works

-Project Motor Racing runs on an evolved version of the Madness Engine – the same physics stack that powered Project CARS 2 and 3, and which still drives Automobilista 2.
+Project Motor Racing runs on GIANTS Engine 10 – the same engine that powers Farming Simulator, chosen because of Straight4’s publishing partnership rather than the Madness engine you might expect given the team’s Project CARS heritage.
+The FFB design language is still recognisably Project CARS in feel (the same team made it), but the underlying engine is genuinely different from AMS2’s Madness build.
 So if you’ve tuned AMS2 in the past, the PMR FFB philosophy will feel familiar.
 In-game you get a master Gain, Low-Force Boost (LFB), FX (texture / road detail) and Tone (high-frequency filtering).

 Honest caveat: PMR launched November 2025 and got two major physics overhauls (Patches 2.0 and 2.0.0.2 in March-April 2026).
 Many users in the dedicated PMR community are running custom FFB text files (the TireSense FFB mod is popular).
 Unified per-base consensus across the major wheelbases is still settling.
 The values below are the starting baseline the community converged on from AMS2 inheritance – treat as a point to tune from, not gospel.